Did You Know?

 - Environmental problems are so complex that they require every discipline within the sciences working with every discipline outside of the sciences, including sociology, ethics, political science, business and even literature.

-Big Data Visualization helps us understand the mountains of data surrounding us so that it can be explained to broader audiences and used to make important decisions in myriad fields, including business, government, and healthcare.
+Big Data Visualization helps us understand the mountains of data surrounding us so that it can be explained to broader audiences and used to make important decisions in myriad fields, including business, government and health care.

 The Science Center is a Roanoke Family Enterprise Built by and for Meaningful Connections

 Roanoke College is defined by its connections.
 Students interact with and learn from one another all while building critical relationships with faculty.
-Collaborative spaces foster new discoveries and intersections between fields of study make the impossible, possible.
+Collaborative spaces foster new discoveries and intersections between fields of study make the impossible possible.
 Curriculum merges with educational approach, creating the academic experiences that make Roanoke unique.
 Most importantly, students make connections to new and different aspects of themselves, prepared to leave the College as curious, thoughtful, well-rounded individuals ready to enter the workforce.

-Likewise, the Science Center will be a destination for open dialogue, enlightening interactions and the establishment of life-long relationships—all within a culture of mentoring that leads students to further, life-changing connections.
+Likewise, the Science Center will be a destination for open dialogue, enlightening interactions and the establishment of lifelong relationships — all within a culture of mentoring that leads students to further, life-changing connections.

-In the same way, the completion of the Center—built by and for our united Roanoke family—will only be realized when all alumni, friends, students, and faculty come together in support of this vital project.
-Roanoke is a family-for-life community—based on gratitude and pride—and the Science Center is a crucial connection to the future growth and vitality of the College.
+In the same way, the completion of the Center — built by and for our united Roanoke family — will only be realized when all alumni, friends, students and faculty come together in support of this vital project.
+Roanoke is a family-for-life community based on gratitude and pride, and the Science Center is a crucial connection to the future growth and vitality of the College.

-Join us with your leadership gift, and help push Roanoke Beyond the Rise.
+Join us with your leadership gift.